 Survey Research Management and Consultation

-The Office provides consultation on development and analysis of surveys for assessment of institutional effectiveness in a variety of strategic areas.
-It coordinates and reports on the results of institutional surveys such as the Community College Survey of Student Engagement (CCSSE), the Survey of Online Student Engagement (SOSE), MJC 2017 Student Experience Survey development and administration, and related studies.
-The Office's 11-year trend analysis of CCSSE results at MJC from 2006-2017 has enabled strategic long-range assessment of institutional performance in key benchmark areas.
+The Office provides consultation on the development and analysis of surveys for assessment of institutional effectiveness in a variety of strategic areas.
+It coordinates and reports on the results of institutional surveys such as the Community College Survey of Student Engagement (CCSSE) and local student surveys as needed.
+The Office's 11-year trend analysis of CCSSE results at MJC from 2006-2019 has enabled strategic long-range assessment of institutional performance in key benchmark areas.